mturquette/mturquette.github.com/_posts/2015-10-27-visualizing-linux-kernel-call-graphs.md

 sudo apt-get install graphviz
 ```

 This gives us the `dot` application for generating simple images from well-formated data.
 To create an SVG of all of the core files for the cpufreq subsystem we must feed the data into `dot`.
-Using the same command as above, we'll pipe the data into dot:
+Using the same command as above, we'll pipe the data into `dot`:

 ```
 $ egypt /home/mturquette/src/linux/drivers/cpufreq/cpufreq.c.170r.expand \